Exhaustion, don’t take it lying down.

 Find some support in the areas you feel like you could use some help, then decide who you can ask to support you in those areas.
 Eg: My mum comes over once every fortnight and I never say no to her bringing food for my family which usually lasts a couple days and creates some much needed time and space.
 Say YES to help!

-- Where this guilt comes from and why we feel it
+- Where this guilt comes from and why we feel it (so important to recognise this so you can move on).

-- How lack of self-care creates stress and some serious health issues you shouldn’t ignore
+- How lack of self-care creates stress and some serious health issues you shouldn’t ignore.

-- The telltale signs of stress (it’s not necessarily what you may think!)
+- The telltale signs of stress (it’s not necessarily what you may think!).

-- 5 easy ways to create sustainability and resilience in your life so you don’t become ill and burn out
+- 5 easy ways to create sustainability and resilience in your life so you don’t become ill and burn out (this is gold!).

 Please share this workshop with your friends, I have a sneaking suspicion they’ll be thanking you later!